popomore/github-labels/README.md

 ]
 ```

-Your can simplify it, and will generate color automatically.
+Your can simplify it that will generate github default color automatically.

 ```
 ["bug", "feature"]
 ```

-Force option will delete add existing labels, otherwise will create label when not exist or update label when existing label has different color.
+Force option will delete all existing labels, otherwise will create label when not exist or update label when existing label has different color.

 ```
 $ labels -c path/to/conf.json -f user/repo